KainosSoftwareLtd/vision-processing-web-tool/README.md

 7. ensure you change the 'settings.py' files size inputs to be as close as possible to the input (while maintaining a square)
 8. In preprocessing we rescale inputs to between 0-1 for all pixel values - this is a great explanation why its useful - https://www.linkedin.com/pulse/keras-image-preprocessing-scaling-pixels-training-adwin-jahn/
 9. Keras handles the CNN part of the code - if you see some weird quirks, please do upgrade using pip in the venv.
+10. I recommend using QGIS outside of the VM to avoid loading large images into memory - leverage the VM as a means to use the vision processing tool.